-When a business goes into liquidation, one of the key areas of focus is the handling of its intellectual property (IP).
+When a business goes into liquidation, one key area of focus is the handling of its intellectual property (IP).

 What Happens to Intellectual Property During Liquidation?